Omnimindia/GroundingDINO-stk/README.md

 ## Acknowledgements

-This project is based on Grounding DINO, adding the additional support for various CUDA, PyTorch, torch, and Python versions compatibility.
+This project is based on Grounding DINO, adding support for various CUDA, PyTorch, torch, and Python versions compatibility.

 ```
 https://github.com/IDEA-Research/GroundingDINO
 ```

-## Feel free to reach out if you need any further assistance in navigating or using this project.
+## Feel free to contact us if you need further assistance navigating or using this project.
 We're here to help!